Varuni13/Meesho_Attributes_Predictions/README.md

 **Inference**

-	1.Once the model is trained, the following steps are used to generate predictions for the test dataset:
+1. Once the model is trained, the following steps are used to generate predictions for the test dataset:

  2.Feature Extraction: The test images are processed using the same feature extraction pipeline.

-	3.Prediction: The trained Random Forest classifier predicts the attributes for each product.
+ 3. Prediction: The trained Random Forest classifier predicts the attributes for each product.

-	4.Submission Formatting: The predictions are formatted into a submission.csv file, as required by the Kaggle competition.
+4. Submission Formatting: The predictions are formatted into a submission.csv file, as required by the Kaggle competition.

 To run the inference script, use:

 Python inference.py

 This will:

--Load the pre-trained model and the test data.
+- Load the pre-trained model and the test data.

 - Process the test images.

--Predict the attributes for each product.
+- Predict the attributes for each product.

--Format the predictions into a Kaggle-compatible CSV file (submission.csv).
+- Format the predictions into a Kaggle-compatible CSV file (submission.csv).